Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 The main focus of the structure is to allow users to quickly understand what the website is about.
 With a navigation bar that has an icon that represents the sun, a hero image of a beach, and a small description on the main page is easy for a user to understand the site proposal.
-Scrolling down to the About section a text nicely fades in on the screen with some general information and after some more specific information.
-The website has a form that the users can send a message in the case have any doubt.
-To finish, scrolling down to the footer an animation starts representing a sunset, and the end of the website, in the footer also can be found the icons to social medias.
+Scrolling down to the About section a text nicely fades in on the screen with some general information, then going to the Things to Do section, interective buttons and a map fade in on the screen with more specific informations.
+The website has a form that the users can send a message in the case they have any doubt.
+To finish, scrolling down to the footer an animation starts representing a sunset, in the footer also can be found the icons to social medias.

 ### 4. Skeleton